top of page

 'Extending the Biolink'

-Building on previous year's planting and weed management on the Gippsland Plains Rail Trail (GPRT) this project extends work to Gannons Lane with partners including schools and community groups.
+This project built on previous year's planting and weed management on the Gippsland Plains Rail Trail (GPRT) this project extended work to Gannons Lane and was completed in early 2025.
+It's hoped to have another extension along the Rail Trail during later 2025.

 Vic gov support for landcare